 Pre-paid funeral plans are products that allow consumers to pre-arrange and pre-pay for their funeral, generally for a fixed cost.
-Consumers buy a plan for themselves, or someone else, for example, a family member or partner.
-They are sold directly by funeral plan providers or by intermediaries (someone who sells funeral plans, for example a funeral director).
+Consumers can buy a plan for themselves, or someone else, for example, a family member or partner.
+We can consider complaints about businesses that provide or arrange pre-paid funeral plans whether sold directly by a funeral plan provider or by a third party, for example a funeral director.

 - The provider was a member of the Funeral Planning Authority (FPA) at the time of the event they are complaining about, and

 - The customer has not previously made the same complaint to the FPA.

 Types of complaint we can help with

 We can look at most types of complaints about the sale, administration, redemption and delivery of a funeral plan, from 29 July 2022.
 For example, someone might get in touch because:

 - they believe their plan was mis-sold as certain key terms weren’t clear during the sale, or some things aren’t covered under the plan

 - they’re unhappy with how the provider calculated the price of the plan, or the price they pay for the plan is too much